-- Foods sold or served on campus during the "school day" will be subject to both USDA National Nutrition Standards and Arizona Nutrition Standards. - The "school day" will be defined by the USDA as from 12:00 AM (midnight) until one half hour AFTER the last bell. - National and State standards do have a few areas of inconsistency and we must adhere to the more stringent of the policies. - There are significant nutritional standards and portion sizes that must be adhered to and ALL foods sold or served on campus MUST be pre-approved through the Director of Nutrition Services. - Classroom Parties involving food and beverages provided will need to meet or exceed state and federal regulations that pertain to Nutrition Services. - Classroom parties are defined as parties in the confines of a single classroom, not to exceed the number of participants of the normal, single classroom size.
+- Foods sold or served on campus during the "school day" will be subject to both USDA National Nutrition Standards and Arizona Nutrition Standards. - The "school day" will be defined by the USDA as from 12:00 AM (midnight) until one half hour AFTER the last bell. - National and State standards do have a few areas of inconsistency and we must adhere to the more stringent of the policies. - There are significant nutritional standards and portion sizes that must be adhered to and ALL foods sold or served on campus MUST be pre-approved through the Director of Nutrition Services.

+- Classroom Parties involving food and beverages provided will need to meet or exceed state and federal regulations that pertain to Nutrition Services. - Classroom parties are defined as parties in the confines of a single classroom, not to exceed the number of participants of the normal, single classroom size.
 Fields, multiple classrooms, libraries, cafeterias and common areas are examples of areas that are NOT considered areas of a classroom party. - Homemade foods, brought to the classroom for treats, celebrations, etc., will not be allowed for students during the school day.
-This is to ensure a high level of student safety. - This does not apply to students' lunches and snacks brought from home for the student's individual consumption.
+This is to ensure a high level of student safety. - o This does not apply to students' lunches and snacks brought from home for the student's individual consumption. - Students' meals will not be heated at school. - Students will not have access to a microwave.

-Annual Notification to Parents Regarding Confidentiality of Student Education Records records.
+Annual Notification to Parents Regarding Confidentiality of Student Education Records

+The Family Educational Rights and Privacy Act (FERPA) is a Federal law that protects the privacy of student education records.
+FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Students to whom the rights have transferred are "eligible students."